 - charitable donations under Gift Aid

-HMRC should send you a PAYE coding notice each year.
+HMRC should send you a PAYE coding notice each year, unless HMRC believe that a source of PAYE income is not chargeable to tax, or if you do not have a liability to tax on any PAYE-source income.
 HMRC usually sends these notices in January for the tax year starting on the next 6 April.

-If you are an employee and you have to complete a tax return, HMRC will also send you annual PAYE coding notices.
+If you are an employee or pensioner and you have to complete a tax return, HMRC will also send you annual PAYE coding notices.

 Your circumstances can change during the tax year, so HMRC can amend your tax code at any time and send you a new PAYE coding notice.
 Keep all your coding notices to check that HMRC have calculated your tax code correctly and that your employer is using the correct tax code for you.

 You generally receive a paper 'coding notice' through the post; this explains your PAYE code(s).
-If you fill in a tax return each year and are registered for self assessment online, you can also view your PAYE coding notices online.
+HMRC may issue coding notices online, if you have signed up for their online services and agreed to receive them online.
+You can access HMRC's online services from the GOV.UK website.
 You can read more about your digital personal tax account in our 'Tax basics' section.

-You can split your PAYE coding notice into roughly four sections for checking:
+You can split your PAYE coding notice into roughly six sections for checking: